dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 )
 ```

-Another binding form is a variant of LET, `LET*.` The difference is that in a LET, the variable names can be used only in the body of the LET--the part of the LET after the variables list--but in a `LET*`, the initial value forms for each variable can refer to variables introduced earlier in the variables list.
+Another binding form is a variant of LET, `LET*.` The difference is that in a LET, the variable names can be used only in the body of the LET -- the part of the LET after the variables list -- but in a `LET*`, the initial value forms for each variable can refer to variables introduced earlier in the variables list.
 Thus, you can write the following:

 ```c
 (let* ((x 10)